Frequently Asked Questions

 Can I use Palouse Mindfulness materials in my own work or teaching?

-My intention from the beginning was to make all the materials freely available to anyone, and you are welcome to use whatever you find on this site, free of charge, for your own work, research, or teaching, with the following conditions:
+You are welcome to use materials you find on this site, free of charge, for your own work, research, or teaching, with the following conditions:

 Here is a printable release letter if you or your institution require something more formal than what appears on this page.